Detailed Instructions for Using Design Patent Pro (DPP) ProSearch

 Clicking on a highlighted search term in the right panel will display the portion of the application containing the search term.

 Click on different highlighted search terms in the right panel to display different pages in the application documents.
-Note that occasionally the pages will be duplicated.

 You may scroll through the application using four different methods.
 First, click on the application document and use the scroll wheel on your mouse (or fingers on a touch screen).
 Second, click and drag on the scroll bar to the right of the application document.

-Note: You can also jump to a page by entering the desired page in the page displayed box and hitting return.
+Third, click on the left right arrows located on the left side of the ribbon above the PDF Document.
+Fourth, jump to a page by entering the desired page in the page displayed box and hitting return.

 10. Adjust Page Magnification and View